jrhunter/rhunter/content/about/_index.md

 +++

-I'm interested in the critique of law and the state, especially as a contribution to the critique of political economy (understood as a critical theory of our inverted and topsy-turvy social world).
+I'm interested in the critique of law and the state, both as a contribution to the critique of political economy and as part of a broader critical theory of our inverted and topsy-turvy social world.
 I hold a Ph.D. in Politics from Princeton University, and I am a member of the [Legal Form](https://legalform.blog) editorial collective.

 You can contact me via [email](mailto:jrh@rhunter.org) or [Twitter](https://twitter.com/selfactingmule).